Nihilus888/Medicine_Recommendation_System/SpeckleViewer/README.md

 2. Add-ons

 There are certain features that can be added to the main speckle viewer with many examples that was shown however many of them were written in typescript which I'm not familiar with and a lot of the methods that were in the documentation have been deprecated according to the migration document update.
 So I have to choose those that are not deprecated and have no issues.

+There are three main functionalities that I did which I think are important from my understanding of architecture and CAD:

+1. Camera panning, zoom and interaction with the model
+2. Measurement tools
+3. Selection extraction tools with metadata extractor

+Adding more tools or more advanced models would start to cause the downloading of the models some time to render or alternatively the models would not load individually even on speckle viewer which was unusual.
+I believe it was most likely to do with some permission or rendering issues.